 Next, came the second main event, shinki soudatsusen, literally meant ‘battle of the sacred flag’.
 I’m not exaggerating when I said it was a battle, since, with as many as hundreds of participants thronged over the fields on top of horses, it was by no means an event without risk.
 Riders get injured from time to time when they collide trying to capture the flags which are launched into the sky through cannons.

 This particular event requires a certain finesse, that’s for sure.
 To grab the flag before anyone else while maintaining balance is no small feat.
-Those who do manage to capture the flag will have the privilege of going towards Odaka Shrine and receive the acknowledgment.
+Those who do manage to capture the flag will have the privilege of going towards Odaka Shrine and receiving the acknowledgment.

-I admit I’m glad that this festival is still around until now.
+I admit I’m glad that this festival is still around now.
 Registered as one of Japan’s Intangible Folk Culture Properties, it’s an event that harkens back to the era of feudal Japan, a heritage that would be missed dearly shall it disappear forever.

 If you happen to visit Japan in the summertime, try to manage your schedule around this amazing festival!